 Jennifer “Jenny” Preece (1949 – ) is a professor and former Dean of the College of Information Studies at the University of Maryland, College Park.
-She dedicates her research to online communities, specifically identifying what makes such communities successful and how usability factors impact social behaviors online.
+She researches online communities, specifically identifying what makes such communities successful and how usability factors impact social behaviors online.

 In the early 1990s, Preece began to focus on the design and management of digital social media.
 She became fascinated with determining the motives behind participation in social media and examining the relationship between usability and sociability.
 During her research, Preece observed a high level of empathy in some online communities – particularly patient support spaces – for which she coined the term “empathic communities.”

 Beginning in 2009, her focus shifted to the study of how technology could foster citizen science.
 She studied the collecting, documenting, and archiving of biodiversity data using technology to leverage the efforts of the public.
 Preece aims to understand and harness various motives for long-term citizen engagement and to support diversity in public participation in environmental science.
 This research meshes well with her life-long interest in ecology and environmental issues.

 Preece joined the University of Maryland, College Park’s College of Information Studies as a professor in 2005 and soon became the College’s Dean.
-In June 2015, after serving as Dean for 10 years, Preece decided to return to teaching and research.
-She also serves as principal investigator of a citizen science environmental education projected funded by the National Science Foundation.
+In June 2015, after serving as Dean for 10 years, Preece returned to research.
+Currently, she serves as principal investigator of a citizen science environmental education project funded by the National Science Foundation.

-- Honors Degree in Biology, University of Ulster (1971)
+- Honors Degree in Biology, University of Ulster, Northern Ireland (1971)

-- Professor, University of Maryland, College Park, College of Information Studies (2015)
+- Professor, University of Maryland, College Park, College of Information Studies (2015 – current)

-- Professor of Information Systems and Human-Computer Interaction and Director of the Research Center for People and Systems Interactions (1994)
+- Professor of Information Systems and Human-Computer Interaction and Director of the Research Center for People and Systems Interactions, Southbank University, London (1994 – 1996)

 - Faculty Member, Open University, Milton Keynes, UK (1979 – 1993)